17 enjoyable ways to celebrate National Reading Month 2023

 For your kid, rearranging will be the cool part.
 Your child can sort the books by color, size, or author.
 You’ll be surprised to see how well it’s done!

-Use the time spent together to talk about books, especially the ones that influenced your childhood.
+Use the time spent together to discuss books, especially the ones that influenced your childhood.
 Which of the books you’ve found on the bookshelf would your child be willing to read?

 17. Donate used books